pkp/pkp-docs/admin-guide/3.3/en/troubleshooting.md

 `echo "Importing " . $class . " \n";`

-This will cause OJS, OMP, or OCS to list class files before importing them (for ANY viewer of the site).
+This will cause OJS, OMP, or OPS to list class files before importing them (for ANY viewer of the site).
 If you are having a problem with a particular file, it will be the last one listed.
 Double-check the file permissions on it and try running it through the PHP linter (php -l path/to/file.inc.php).

 Be sure to revert this change when you are finished.